 - VAT (Flat Rate Scheme or standard VAT)

-- Understand when, how much and where to send payment for all taxes that are due
+- Understand when, how much and where to send a payment for all taxes that are due

 - Explain the benefits of not taking every penny out of your company along with other tax planning opportunities